 Visualizing this loop results in the following architecture:

-Business Use Case: Incident Response Automation
+Business Use Case: Automation of Incident Response

 By introducing AI agents, the following processes can be automated: